react-native-device-info/react-native-device-info/README.md

 For those upgrading to v4, follow the v2 to v3 guide first, then follow this: https://github.com/react-native-community/react-native-device-info/wiki/V3-to-V4-Migration-Guide

+## v6 to v7 upgrade

+Your iOS Podfile will need to move to an iOS 10 minimum. v7 of this module no longer supports iOS9.

 ## Installation

 Using npm: